Developer Guide

 due to AB3’s amount of abstraction.
 An alternative implementation is to create an association class between Logic

-directly, which would greatly simplify
+and Model, that allow for Logic to access Model’s FilteredItemList directly, which would greatly simplify

 the sequence of command flow (as well as the sequence diagram).
 However, the amount of resources and effort required